September 20, 2024

 We are always looking for:

 If you are a professional journalist and would like to be considered for publication, join our mailing list for freelancers.
-You can expect to hear from us a few times a month; you can also follow us on social media for more opportunities to work with us.
+You can expect to hear from us several times a year; you can also follow us on social media for more opportunities to work with us.

 Rates start at $1.50 a word for commissioned short pieces (typically, 500-900 words); longer reported pieces will be commissioned on a case-by-case basis.